wormhole-foundation/wormhole/docs/protocol.md

 uint32 new_index
 ```

-The `new_index` must be monotonically increasing and is manually specified here to fix potential guardian_set index
+The `new_index` must be monotonically increasing and is manually specified here to fix a potential guardian_set index
-desynchonizations between the any of the chains in the system.
+desynchronization between the any of the chains in the system.

 ##### Solana (wrapped) -> Ethereum (native)